NINAnor/seatrackR/database_struct/table_requirements.md

 Issues
 ===============
-* Prob need to add new table of logger events that records other bookkeeping  events than deployment and retrieval.
+* Probably need to add new table of logger events that records other bookkeeping events than deployment and retrieval.
 Need to talk Halfvdan.
+And what should the event table actually do?

-* Addd comment column to retrieval (replaces retrival type)
+* Add comment column to retrieval (replaces retrival type?)

-* Add metadata table for allowed ages, incl text and numbers as text.
+* Add metadata table for allowed ages, incl text and numbers as text. ?

 * Add blood sampling and wing sample columns to individual status table